lightChucker/FaceRecognition/ReadMe.txt

 Choose webcam (not tested) or video.

-If multiple videos are present it will ask you which video to select. (if video shows in the wrong aspect ratio click the x at the top right of video window to reload).
+Choose video file. (if  the video is the wrong aspect ratio close video window to reload).

-Press p to pause
+Press p to pause.

 Press r to rename ID, then type in ID # followed by the new name.
 Then enter q, click on the video and press p to resume.

 Press q to quit.